 As a general rule of thumb the earlier your ceremony is in the day the more photographic hours required to include Bridal Prep to First Dance.
 The average length of wedding photography for Bridal Prep to First Dance is between 7 – 9 hours but I can be with you as long as you like.

-Do I provide all the hi res digital photos?
+Do you provide all the hi res digital photos?

 Absolutely – the presented photos are yours to keep without the watermark.